rjurney/netography/README.md

 When time permits, I like to setup my infrastructure using DevOps principles from the beginning of a project.
 I like CloudFormation for AWS DevOps over Terraform because Terraform has interfaces that vary widely across clouds, creating duplicate work.
 I am familiar with Terraform but that is not an issue in this project so I chose CloudFormation.

-### 2. Setup SageMarker Notebooks

-I have a dual GPU deep learning machine at home but there is overlap between SageMaker notebook setup and the MLOps profile for model deployment.

 I started with the template for `us-west-2` for [`VPC_With_PublicIPs_And_DNS.template`](https://s3.us-west-2.amazonaws.com/cloudformation-templates-us-west-2/VPC_With_PublicIPs_And_DNS.template).
 It was in JSON, so I converted it to YAML.
 The result is [cloudformation/vpc.yaml](cloudformation/vpc.yaml).

+### 2. Setup SageMarker Notebooks

+I have a dual GPU deep learning machine at home but there is overlap between SageMaker notebook setup and the MLOps profile for model deployment.
+I decided to use a SageMaker notebook and worked across the documentation and some examples to create one along with the IAM role required in

 ### 3. Exploratory Data Analysis